A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 The apartment sleeps six, with two bedrooms and one bath, and features free parking on the premises. – Check rates here

-Madison has tons of festive fun on offer during the Christmas season, from the incredible holiday lights display at Olin Park to the annual Holiday Express Train Show at Olbrich Botanical Gardens, featuring a model train display with holiday decorations and a Christmas-themed twist.
+From the incredible holiday lights display at Olin Park to the annual Holiday Express Train Show at Olbrich Botanical Gardens, featuring a model train display with holiday decorations and a Christmas-themed twist.

 For the ultimate Christmas shopping experience, visit the Downtown Madison Holiday Open House, featuring dozens of shops and stalls.